CrystalFerrai/ValheimMods/FastTools/package/README.md

 3. Run the game once, then close it and edit the generated cfg file in ``[GameDirectory]\Bepinex\config`` if you want to customize anything.

 ## Changelog
+1.0.2

+* Changing the mod config live (via something like BepInEx Configuration Manager) is now supported.
+* ToolUseDelay config option now defaults to 0.25 seconds instead of 0 (game default is 0.5).

+1.0.1

+* Version 1.0.0 was not uploaded properly.

 1.0.0

 * Initial release